hamdle/php-api/readme.md

-# wo API
+# workout API

-This is a web application to track my workouts, herby dubbed wo.
+This is one component of a larger web application that I use to track my workouts.

-There are three parts to the wo project (1) the app, (2) the API, and (3) the deploy.

-This is (2) the API.
-The API is the data application programming interface of wo.
-It processes, saves, and sends the workout data.

-The workout API accepts data sent from the app and is deployed by a custom-built auto deploy application.
+The key tenets of this codebase are speed and simplicity.
+Every object that is instantiated, is used.
+Controllers that are never used, are never put in memory.
+No architechtures and patterns are only used when necessary.

 # Nginx setup

-All API request should be rounted through `/wo/api/index.php`.
-To achieve this, place the following in your nginx config file.
+To route the API through the URI, like `workout.dev/api`, place the following in the nginx config.

 ```
-location /wo/api {
+location /workout/api {
-    try_files $uri $uri/ /wo/api/index.php?query_string;
+    try_files $uri $uri/ /workout/api/index.php?query_string;
 }
 ```